Nallini Pathmanathan

-Nallini Pathmanathan (born 23 August 1959) is a Malaysian jurist who has served as a judge of the Federal Court of Malaysia since November 2018.
-She is the first female judge of South Asian ethnicity to be elevated to the apex court in Malaysia.
+Nallini Pathmanathan (born 23 August 1959) is a Malaysian jurist who served as a judge of the Federal Court of Malaysia from November 2018 to February 2026.
+She was the first female judge of Malaysian Indian origin to be elevated to the apex court in Malaysia.
+She was then appointed as inaugural chairperson of the Malaysian Media Council in June 2026.
+Nallini is also an Adjunct Professor at the Faculty of Law, University of Malaya.

 Early life and education

 Coming from a family consisting largely of doctors, Nallini pursued a degree in physiology and graduated from the University of London with a Bachelors of Science (BSc) in Physiology in 1982.

 Upon completing her studies, she realised that she no longer wished to pursue a career in Physiology.
 Following her father's suggestion, she enrolled in a law conversion course at the University of Westminster in 1983, earning a Diploma in Law.
 She was called to the English Bar (Middle Temple) in 1984 and subsequently to the Malaysian Bar on 15 February 1986.